Peppie84/FS22_CutterConverter/documents/MAPPING.md

 **Step1**:
 We want to add the `WINTER_WHEAT` and `WINTER_BARLEY` to our fruittypes.
 Open your `map_fruittypes.xml` and add the winterwheat entry.
 It's up to you to adjust the values.

-> ⚠️ INFO ⚠️ If not present, than add it to your map.
+> ⚠️INFO: If not present, than add it to your map.
 Copy the default from the `game-folder/data/maps` and add the file into your `map.xml`

 ```xml
 <fruitType name="winter_wheat" shownOnMap="true" useForFieldJob="true">